Finnmark: History

-Sami
+Sámi

-The Sami are the indigenous people of Finnmark, but Norwegians have lived for hundreds of years on the islands' outer parts, where they made up the majority.
-The Sami people still constitute the majority in Finnmark's interior parts, while the fjord areas have been ethnically mixed for a long time.
+The Sámi are the indigenous people of Finnmark, but Norwegians have lived for hundreds of years on the islands' outer parts, where they made up the majority.
+The Sámi people still constitute the majority in Finnmark's interior parts, while the fjord areas have been ethnically mixed for a long time.
 This essentially holds true today.

-The Sami were for years victims of the Norwegianization policy, which in essence was an attempt by the government to make them "true Norwegians" and forget about their Sami way of life and religion, which was seen as inferior.
-As a result, the Sami living at the coast and in the fjords gradually lost much of their culture and often felt ashamed by their Sami inheritance.
-The Sami in the interior managed to preserve more of their culture.
-In the 1970s, instruction of the Sami language started in schools, and a new sense of consciousness started to grow among the Sami; today most are proud of their background and culture.
+The Sámi were for years victims of the Norwegianization policy, which in essence was an attempt by the government to make them "true Norwegians" and forget about their Sámi way of life and religion, which was seen as inferior.
+As a result, the Sámi living at the coast and in the fjords gradually lost much of their culture and often felt ashamed of their Sámi heritage.
+The Sámi in the interior managed to preserve more of their culture.
+In the 1970s, instruction of the Sámi language started in schools, and a new sense of consciousness started to grow among the Sámi; today most are proud of their background and culture.

-In the midst of this awakening (1979), Norway's government decided to build a dam in Alta to produce hydropower, provoking multiple Sami and environmentalists to demonstrations and civil disobedience—Alta Conflict.
-In the end, the dam was built on a much smaller scale than originally intended and the Sami culture was on the government's agenda.
-The Sami parliament (Sámediggi) was opened in Karasjok in 1989.
+In the midst of this awakening (1979), Norway's government decided to build a dam in Alta to produce hydropower, provoking multiple Sámi and environmentalists to demonstrations and civil disobedience—Alta conflict.
+In the end, the dam was built on a much smaller scale than originally intended and the Sámi culture was on the government's agenda.
+The Sámi parliament (Sámediggi) was opened in Karasjok in 1989.

 Norwegian

-A Dutch map of Finnmark (1660), showing the border between Norway, Sweden and Russia.
+A 1660 Dutch map of Finnmark, showing the border between Norway, Sweden and Russia.

 Gjesvær in Nordkapp is mentioned in the Sagas (Heimskringla) as a northern harbor in the Viking Age, especially used by Vikings on the way to Bjarmaland (see Ottar from Hålogaland), and probably also for gathering food in the nearby seabird colony.
 Coastal areas of Finnmark were colonized by Norwegians beginning in the 10th century, and there are stories describing clashes with the Karelians.

+Norwegian expansion at the turn of the 13th century led to competition between Norway and the Russian city-state of Novgorod over control of the region, particularly in the collection of taxes from the Sámi.
 Border skirmishes between the Norwegians and Novgorodians continued until 1326, when the Treaty of Novgorod settled the issue.
+In addition, an undated note from the 1330s delineated the border and mentions the presence of border markers, which allegedly specifies a common region for taxation, allowing both parties to collect taxes from the Sámi.